aayushman018/ind-vs-pak-twitter-analysis/README.md

-# 🏏 India vs Pakistan CT 2026 — Twitter Analysis & Business Insights
+# 🏏 India vs Pakistan WC 2026 — Twitter Analysis & Business Insights

 > A full end-to-end social media analytics pipeline on 12,500+ tweets from the most-watched cricket match of 2026.